-Google Chrome is using a client id variable in the file Local State which can be found in the user data folder of the chrome installation which is unique for every Chrome user.
-Privacy advocates are already warning users that the id can be used to create exact user profiles of a user’s actions while using Google Chrome.
+Google Chrome is using a client id variable in the file Local State which can be found in the user data folder of the Chrome installation.
+This identification number is unique for every Chrome installation.

 Users can check if the following methods work by viewing the contents of the Local State file when Google Chrome is running.
 The client id should not be visible in the file if a program has been used to remove it.